 Playing Unified Doubles “reminds you how enjoyable tennis is,” continued Rich.
 It is “wonderful for everyone involved.
 Families get to play together; college students get involved.
 If you play tennis, then you have what it takes to play unified.”

 Many of our coaches, families, and volunteers observe the positive benefits tennis brings to the athletes.
 Rich observed how much it helped his own tennis game.
 “Your patience in the point improves, your positivity improves…your job is to keep the point going and support your athlete.
 You are NOT trying to win the point.
 It’s wonderful!”

 If you’re thinking you’d like to play Unified Doubles, Rich recommends just coming out and trying it.
 “Anyone can do it,” Rich emphasized and added that volunteering at clinics is a great place to start.
 After warm-up, instruction, and drills, the athletes and volunteers do some form of Unified play.

 Unified Doubles is “wonderful for everyone involved.
 You can find your own commitment level,” he said.
 Most Unified partners play at the clinics or in our tournaments and special Play Days.
 There are opportunities for all levels of play on the Full Court or the Short Court.
 Everyone can find a court where they are comfortable and there are always coaches, volunteers, and family members there to help you and your athlete.

 Rich consistently has a large group of athletes in his Chapel Hill clinics and takes them to many of the Abilities Tennis tournaments and Special Olympics competitions.
 “This is a transient area, but I have some athletes who have been with us from the start.”
 He encourages everyone to come out and play.
 “I can’t imagine what would keep you from playing with our athletes!”

-We encourage you to join Coach Rich in Chapel Hill or your local Abilities Tennis program as a player or volunteer.
-Go to “Clinics/Practice” and find a location near you.
+We encourage you to join Coach Rich in Chapel Hill or join an Abilities Tennis clinic in your area as a player or volunteer.
+Find a location near you.